NCIOCPL/wcms-front-end/CancerGov/release_notes/frontend-2018-07-20-july-sprint.md

 ## [WCMSFEQ-1029] CTHP Dropdown obstructed by Video Thumbnail

 Issues with CSS Nano minifying z-indexes (which is a known issue with the library and targetted for a bugfix in the next release) means when z-indexes exist in two different stylesheets they are unpredictable.
 For now, it means overrides will have to be in a common file to both rules (so moving the z-index rule from CTHP to nvcg where the video thumbnail rules are fixes it).

+## [WCMSFEQ-740] Page Options on Blog Page - replace media query with matchMedia

+The manual moving around of the page options on Blog Pages was not syncing between the JS and CSS ways of reading window width.
+Changing the code to use matchMedia instead solves this.
+I also refactored the changed code into a utility function as it was being replicated across Blog Post and Blog Series Page types.